cns-iu/hra-ftu-vccf-supporting-information/README.md

 <sup>5</sup> Contributed equally (co-first authors)
 <sup>6</sup> Corresponding authors

 Functional tissue units (FTUs) form the basic building blocks of organs and are important for understanding and modeling the healthy physiological function of the organ and changes that occur during disease states.
-In this first comprehensive catalog of 22 anatomically based, nested functional tissue units (FTUs) from 10 healthy human organs, we document the definition, physical dimensions, blood vasculature connections, and cellular composition.
-All anatomy terms are mapped to the multi-species Uber-anatomy Ontology (UBERON) and Cell Ontology (CL) to support computational access via standardized metadata.
+In this comprehensive catalog of 22 anatomically based, nested FTUs from 10 healthy human organs, we document the definition, physical dimensions, blood vasculature connections, and cellular composition.
+All anatomy terms are mapped to the multi-species Uber-anatomy Ontology(Uberon) and cells are mapped to the Cell Ontology to support computational access via standardized metadata.
 The catalog includes datasets, illustrations, and a large printable poster illustrating how the blood vasculature connects the 22 FTUs in 10 organs.
-All data and code are freely available.
-The work is part of an ongoing international effort to construct a Human Reference Atlas (HRA) of all cells in the human body.
+All data and code are freely available (https://github.com/cns-iu/hra-ftu-vccf-supporting-information).
+The work is part of an ongoing international effort to construct a Human Reference Atlas of all the 37 trillion cells in that make up the healthy human body.
 The repo is structured in the following way:

 ```